V8 JSObject Memory Exercise

 In this exercise you will inspect how basic JS objects are laid out in memory.

-You can launch a v8 REPL under gdb
+You can launch a v8 REPL under gdb with exercise run v8 --gdb.

 Create Objects to Inspect